kekeedme/kekeedme.github.io/projects/Miscellaneous/algebraicQHO.md

 \end{align}
 $$

 We recall that when an operator acts on a wavefunction, it yields a new function (provided the function is not an eigenvector of the operator).
-Suppose we have a set $`\{ \psi(x)\}`$ of eigenfunctions of the harmonic oscillator, and we apply the lowering operator to one of the eigenstates and so we get the function $\hat{a}\psi$.
+Suppose we have a set $\psi(x)$ of eigenfunctions of the harmonic oscillator, and we apply the lowering operator to one of the eigenstates and so we get the function $\hat{a}\psi$.
 We ask, is the new function $\hat{a}\psi$ also an eigenstate of the Hamiltonian written in 7 ?

 $$
 \begin{align}